BetterWayElectronics/secure-wireguard-implementation/README.md

 that knocked is the IP that will be added to the iptables -- remember to be mindful of this.
 This will be modified again after WireGuard is installed.
-Once this is set up install knockd on another Linux machine and issue the command `knock --v IP PORT1 PORT2` to open SSH or for Windows download the application `BwE Port Knocker` (available on my GitHub) which I developed for this very write-up.
+Once this is set up install knockd on another Linux machine and issue the command `knock -v IP PORT1 PORT2` to open SSH or for Windows download the application `BwE Port Knocker` (available on my GitHub) which I developed for this very write-up.
 This will be vital to getting back into the VPS.
 Again, should there be a situation where you